feather-rs/feather/docs/architecture.md

 For example, the block, item, chunk, and region file structs live in `libcraft`. `libcraft` code is intended for use in other Rust Minecraft tools, like map editors or world file converters.
 * The plugin API lives in [`quill`](https://github.com/feather-rs/quill), which actually consists of three major crates:
   * `quill-common` is shared between Feather itself and plugins.
-This is where most of our ECS components are defined, so that both plugins and Feather can access them.
+This is where most of our ECS components are defined so that both plugins and Feather can access them.
   * `quill-sys` provides FFI functions for "host calls."
 Host calls are low-level functions that plugins call to perform actions.
 For example, "get component" and "send message" are host calls.